menu

 Demographics

-The percentage of people in Fair Play with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.80% of people over 25 have a bachelor's degree or advanced degree.
+The citizens of Fair Play are slightly better educated than the national average of 21.84% for all cities and towns, with 24.21% of adults in Fair Play having a bachelor's degree or advanced degree.

 The people who call Fair Play home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fair Play residents report their race to be White, followed by Native American.
-Important ancestries of people in Fair Play include German, English, Irish, Polish, and French.
+The greatest number of Fair Play residents report their race to be White, followed by Asian.
+Important ancestries of people in Fair Play include German, Irish, English, Polish, and Scots-Irish.

 The most common language spoken in Fair Play is English.
 Other important languages spoken here include Italian and Greek.